An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Experimental Setup

+For training configurations setting, we use a learning rate of $2 \cdot 10^{-5}$ with linear decay (rate 0.01) for our method, and $10^{-4}$ for other PEFT methods, with $\alpha = 16$ and dropout rate $0.1$.
+All methods apply linear decay after a 3\% warmup.
+For commonsense reasoning, we train on 2048 samples (256 per dataset) and evaluate on 500 test examples per dataset.
+For GSM8K, we fine-tune on 2048 random training samples and evaluate on the full test set.
+For Alpaca-GPT, we train the models on 1024 samples and evaluate the models on the whole MT-bench.
+Instruction-style prompts are used for commonsense datasets,\footnote{LLaMA-3 performs well with question-answering prompts, and fine-tuning yields limited gains, suggesting possible pre-training on these datasets with question-answering prompts.} while GSM8K uses question-answering prompts.
+We fine-tune all models for 3 epochs.

-Our fine-tuning framework is built on torch-pruning\footnote{Torch-pruning is not required, all their implementations are based on PyTorch.}~\citep{fang2023depgraph}, PyTorch~\citep{paszke2019pytorch}, PyTorch-Image-Models~\citep{rw2019timm}, and HuggingFace Transformers~\citep{wolf2020transformers}.
-Most experiments run on a single A100-80GB GPU, while DoRA and RoSA use an H100-96GB GPU.
-We use the Adam optimizer~\citep{KingBa15} and fine-tune all models for a fixed number of epochs without validation-based model selection.
+Our framework is built on torch-pruning~\citep{fang2023depgraph}, PyTorch~\citep{paszke2019pytorch}, and HuggingFace Transformers~\citep{wolf2020transformers}.
+Most experiments are conducted on a single A100-80GB GPU, except DoRA and RoSA (at 2048 max tokens) which run on an H100-96GB.
+We use the Adam optimizer~\citep{KingBa15} and train with a fixed epoch budget without early stopping.